Sephardi Hebrew: Influence on Israeli Hebrew

-When Eliezer ben Yehuda drafted his Standard Hebrew language, he based it on Sephardi Hebrew, both because this was the de facto spoken form as a lingua franca in the land of Israel and because he believed it to be the most beautiful of the Hebrew dialects.
+When Eliezer Ben-Yehuda, Yehuda Gur (Grozovski), David Yellin, and other activists for the Revival of the Hebrew language drafted the standard for the new spoken language, they based it on Sephardi Hebrew, both because this was the de facto spoken form as a lingua franca in the land of Israel and because most of them believed it to be the most correct of the Hebrew dialects.
 However, the phonology of Modern Hebrew is in some respects constrained to that of Ashkenazi Hebrew, including the elimination of pharyngeal articulation and the conversion of //r// from an alveolar tap to a voiced uvular fricative, though this latter sound was rare in Ashkenazi Hebrew, in which uvular realizations were more commonly a trill or tap, and in which alveolar trills or taps were also common.